deenuy/React-recipe-app/README.md

 The data is retrieved from EDAMAM recipe search API, a reliable source for discovering nutritious recipes.

+## Deployment:

+- Assuming that you have a background of node js and necessary setup information
+- Clone the git repository
+- From mac terminal/ git bash, navigate to react-recipe-app in your cloned repository
+- run
+  - npm install
+  - npm start

 ## Future Development:

 - Enhance the user experience for discovering stocks and commodities